Advice from a bar passer

 He told me about a technique he used to cut through the natural anxiety that accompanies the first morning of the bar exam.
 The first morning is arguably the toughest; the buildup to the moment when the proctor says “begin” is intense.

-So I made sure I was ready for that moment by using my mentor’s technique during the ten or so weeks I studied for the bar exam: after every day of studying, I’d spend 2 or 3 minutes a night sitting in a quiet room, eyes closed, visualizing what it will feel and look like to go through that first day.
+After every day of studying, spend two or three minutes a night sitting in a quiet room, eyes closed, visualizing what it will feel and look like to go through that first day during the bar exam.

 Every night I pictured myself walking into the test center with a smile on my face, focusing on my own sense of confidence and blocking out the stress of the other test takers around me.